Canine Plastic Surgery: Why Some Dogs are Going Under the Knife

-Classic but Controversial Operations
+Classic but controversial operations

 Despite recent attention paid to the subject of canine plastic surgery, using surgical methods to alter a dog’s appearance is hardly new.
 Many popular breeds have been altered over the years for practical and cosmetic reasons.

+So, what procedures are Spot and Rex going in for?
 The following procedures are still in practice today.

 Close your eyes and picture a Doberman Pinscher.
 He’s lean and alert.
 His pointy ears sticking straight up from his pint-sized head.
 Most people imagine Doberman Pinschers this way without realizing that those pointy erect ears are a product of cosmetic surgery.